Los Angeles Negligent Car Accidents Lawyers

 California also recognizes the rule of comparative negligence, which holds that a plaintiff’s recoverable damages award can be reduced in proportion to their degree of fault.
 Note that the comparative negligence rule does not bar the plaintiff from recovery if they contributed to their accident.

 In order to prove negligence, you must collect evidence that shows that the at-fault driver somehow breached the duty of care owed to you and that your accident and injuries would not have resulted but for this breach.
-Evidence necessary might include accident reconstruction data, vehicle control module data, witness testimony, traffic cam data, police report evidence, and more.
+The evidence necessary might include accident reconstruction data, vehicle control module data, witness testimony, traffic cam data, police report evidence, and more.

 Most car accidents would never occur but for negligence.
-If you’ve been in a crash that you believe was caused by the negligence of another party, reach out to our Los Angeles car accident negligence lawyers at the firm of El Dabe Ritter Trial Lawyers today to learn how e can guide you through your options and help you to build your case.
+If you’ve been in a crash that you believe was caused by the negligence of another party, reach out to our Los Angeles car accident negligence lawyers at the firm of El Dabe Ritter Trial Lawyers today to learn how we can guide you through your options and help you to build your case.
 Consultations with our lawyers are offered free of charge.
+Call 888-539-6950.